freem/asm6f/readme.txt

 * add .undef? (could react badly on other passes)
 * Allow -d option to set the symbols to whatever value instead of 1?
 * add absolute addressing via "a:" (ca65 syntax), if loopy doesn't do it first
- * This could get awkward, so possibly support a different syntax, despite incompatibility?
+ * This could get awkward (e.g. if you have a short label named "a"), so possibly support a different syntax, despite incompatibility?
 * add ca65 debug format for NintendulatorDX

 --------------------------------------------------------------